Bahmni/openmrs-module-bahmniapps/README.md

 To set up the application, do the following

-1. Install the following modules required globally (This is a one time task)

-  npm install -g bower
-  npm install -g grunt-cli
+1. Install the following modules required globally (This is a one time task) sudo npm install -g bower sudo npm install -g grunt-cli gem install compass
-  gem intall compass

 2. Set up local node dependencies.
 (This installs all the node dependencies into node_modules.